Branched Chain Amino Acids (BCAAs)

 Between 5 – 20 grams during training and/or with meals

-Best used with:
+BCAAs are best used with:

 BCAAs are the Essential Aminos of Leucine, Isoleucine, and Valine.
 These essential BCAAs are of special importance for athletes because they are metabolised in the muscle, rather than in the liver and make up one third of Muscle Protein.
 They play an important role in Protein Synthesis, Anabolism and Anti-Catabolism.
 Without adequate amounts of BCAAs muscle cells won’t heal as fast and they won’t grow.
 Most BCAA users report an immediate improvement in performance during extended periods of exercise, most likely due to better recovery potential.
 Consumed for several months, a diet high in BCAAs will reduce the incidence of infection by boosting immunity.
 You can also expect faster muscle growth during periods of intense Training, and less muscle loss when attempting to Lose Weight.
 BCAA’s are generally considered safe with little to no negative side effects.
 Overall, experts have agreed that consuming BCAAs can help stimulate protein synthesis, aid in glycogen resynthesis, delaying fatigue and help maintain mental function during intense exercise.
 Many scientists also consider BCAAs, especially Leucine, as the primary activator of muscle protein synthesis out of all the amino acids.
 Considering BCAAs are catabolised to a great extent during exercise and their strong ergogenic capacity, it makes sense to involve BCAAs in a well rounded supplementation routine.